bbrown2371/RNA-seq-workflow-for-unexplained-Recurrent-Pregnancy-Loss-uRPL-/Data_Download.md

 rm *.txt
 ```

-2. Load the nf-core module and run the RNA-seq piepline specifying the requirement alignment tool ([Salmon](https://combine-lab.github.io/salmon/))\
+2. Load the nf-core module and run the RNA-seq piepline specifying the requirement alignment and quantification tools ([STAR](https://github.com/alexdobin/STAR) [Salmon](https://combine-lab.github.io/salmon/))\
 This code can also be run as an active job or submitted as a slurm script
+The exact version of the workflow and all included tools can be found in the [nf-core rnaseq software file]()
 ```
 module load nextflow/24.04.3 singularity/4.1.0-slurm
 nextflow run nf-core/rnaseq --input manifest.csv --outdir rnaseq_results --genome GRCh38 -profile singularity --aligner star_salmon